 Profile, tier and level semantics

-The profile_tier_level( ) syntax structure provides profile, tier and level information used for a layer set.
-When the profile_tier_level( ) syntax structure is included in a vps_extension( ) syntax structure, the applicable layer set to which the profile_tier_level( ) syntax structure applies is specified by the corresponding lsIdx variable in the vps_extension( ) syntax structure.
-When the profile_tier_level( ) syntax structure is included in a VPS, but not in a vps_extension( ) syntax structure, the applicable layer set to which the profile_tier_level( ) syntax structure applies is the layer set specified by the index 0.
-When the profile_tier_level( ) syntax structure is included in an SPS, the layer set to which the profile_tier_level( ) syntax structure applies is the layer set specified by the index 0.
+The profile_tier_level( ) syntax structure provides profile, tier and level information to which an output layer set conforms.
+When the profile_tier_level( ) syntax structure is included in a vps_extension( ) syntax structure, the profile_tier_level_idx[ i ] syntax element of the vps_extension( ) syntax structure specifies which profile_tier_level( ) syntax structure applies to the i-th output layer set.
+When num_add_layer_sets is greater than 0 and i is in the range of FirstAddIndependentLayerSetIdx to LastAddIndependentLayerSetIdx, inclusive, the profile_tier_level( ) syntax structure identified by profile_tier_level_idx[ i ] applies to the output of the non-base layer subtree extraction process of subclause F.10.2 with the input variable lsIdx set equal to LayerSetIdxForOutputLayerSet[ i ].
+When the profile_tier_level( ) syntax structure is included in a VPS, but not in a vps_extension( ) syntax structure, the applicable output layer set to which the profile_tier_level( ) syntax structure applies is the output layer set specified by the index 0.
+When the profile_tier_level( ) syntax structure is included in an active SPS for the base layer, the output layer set to which the profile_tier_level( ) syntax structure applies is the output layer set specified by the index 0.
+When the profile_tier_level( ) syntax structure is included in an active SPS for an independent layer with nuh_layer_id equal to layerId, it applies to the output layer set with index 0 in an output bitstream of the non-base layer subtree extraction process of subclause F.10.2 with an input parameter lsIdx such that AssignedBaseLayerId[ lsIdx ] is equal to layerId.

 For interpretation of the following semantics, CVS refers to the CVS subset associated with the layer set to which the profile_tier_level( ) syntax structure applies.